Stephen Corey Bryant: 2004 Sumter County killings

-Between October 5 and October 13, 2004, in Sumter County, South Carolina, 23-year-old Stephen Corey Bryant perpetrated a series of shootings that led to the deaths of three people and a fourth person wounded.
+Between October 5 and October 13, 2004, in Sumter County, South Carolina, 23-year-old Stephen Corey Bryant perpetrated a series of shootings that led to the deaths of three men and a fourth person wounded.

 Bryant conducted his first burglary on October 5, 2004.
-That following Friday he conducted another on a separate house.
+On October 8, he conducted another on a separate house.
 Bryant stole a .40 caliber Smith & Wesson handgun from the house.
 Later that same day, Bryant shot a man in the back who was fishing near a local river, but the man, 56-year-old Clinton Brown, survived his injuries.
 Brown was reportedly able to drive himself to a hospital to seek treatment.

 The next day, Bryant went out with his friend and colleague, 36-year-old Clifton Gainey, to buy beer.
 According to sources, Bryant shared a close friendship with Gainey, and they often went out for fishing trips together and spent time with each other's families.
 Bryant used the gun to shoot Gainey in the head, killing him, and left his body behind on a rural road.
 After the shooting, Bryant arrived at Gainey's rented trailer, which he set on fire after stealing electronics and an aquarium.
 At the time of his death, Gainey was survived by his two sons, mother and brother.

 Bryant entered the home of 62-year-old retired U.S. Air Force sergeant Willard Tietjen on October 11, 2004 and shot him nine times.
 Bryant proceeded to steal off of Tietjen's finger and used a cigarette to burn the victim's face and eyes.
 He then burglarized the house and stole several power tools and other valuables.
 While Bryant was ransacking the house, Tietjen's wife and daughter called the victim, and Bryant picked up the phone to inform them separately that Tietjen was dead.
 Before he fled the house, Bryant used the victim's blood to write a message, "Victem 4 in 2 weeks.
 Catch me if u can".
 Tietjen's body was found on the same day he was killed.

 Two days after murdering Tietjen, 35-year-old Christopher Burgess encountered Bryant outside a local convenience store.
 After the pair left the store, Bryant shot Burgess twice, once in the head and another in the chest.
 Less than two hours after the murder, a hunter discovered Burgess's corpse lying on a road bed in a rural area.